Follow these super-easy road trip safety tips as you drive around with your family this year! Some of them might surprise you.

 Thanks to advanced engineering and technology, today’s cars are safer than ever.
 That might be true, but the technology only works if people actually use it.
 The survey found some drivers actually disable the features that were made to keep them safe.

-I’ll share some of the safety tips I learned – but I HIGHLY suggest you check out the Erie Insurance blog post and see what other safety features in your car you might overlooking!
+I’ll share some of the safety tips I learned – but I HIGHLY suggest you consult a local auto insurance company and see what other benefits and services they can provide.

 Tip #1: Use Your Adaptive Cruise Control